CopenhagenCityArchives/APACS/README.md

 This repository consists at the moment of 3 main branches:
 * ``master``: Used in production at kbhkilder.dk/api
 * ``development``: Used for internal tests at kbhkilder.dk/1508/experimental/api
-* ``task2``: Used for internal and external tests of new task and config structure at kbhkilder.dk/1508/public_beta/api
+* ``auth0``: Used for internal and external tests of new new authoization flow at https://api-dev-auth0.kbharkiv.dk

-## Webserver, database and Solr
+## API
 All PHP dependencies are installed with Composer, which is run during docker-compose up.
-The services are declared in *docker-compose.dev.yml*

 * ``
-docker-compose -f docker-compose.dev.yml up -d
+docker-compose -f docker-compose-apacs-dev.yml up -d ``

-``
-## Indexing script and Solr
+## Indexing
 The services are declared in *docker-compose-index.dev.yml*

 * ``